drakkan/sftpgo/docs/full-configuration.md

       - `iterations`, unsigned integer.
 The number of iterations over the memory.
 Default: 1.
       - `parallelism`. unsigned 8 bit integer.
 The number of threads (or lanes) used by the algorithm.
 Default: 2.
   - `update_mode`, integer.
 Defines how the database will be initialized/updated.
 0 means automatically.
 1 means manually using the initprovider sub-command.
+  - `skip_natural_keys_validation`, boolean.
+If `true` you can use any UTF-8 character for natural keys as username, admin name, folder name.
+These keys are used in URIs for REST API and Web admin.
+If `false` only unreserved URI characters are allowed: ALPHA / DIGIT / "-" / "." / "_" / "~".
+Default: `false`.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bindings`, list of structs.
 Each struct has the following fields:
     - `port`, integer.
 The port used for serving HTTP requests.
 Default: 8080.